microsoft/vscode-wiki/Endgame-Template.md

 - [ ] Branch vscode.dev to `release/<x.y>` after all expected fixes are in (latest 5PM PST) **endgame champion**
 - [ ] Bump up the version in `package.json` on `main` - **endgame champion**
 - [ ] Localization: Run [Update VS Code Branch](https://monacotools.visualstudio.com/Monaco/_build?definitionId=369) build with `release/*` as the VS Code Branch parameter (it's the default so you shouldn't have to change anything) **endgame champion**
+- [ ] [Create next milestone](https://github.com/microsoft/vscode-internalbacklog/milestones/new) and ensure that it has a due date.
+The created milestone and its due date will be automatically synced across our repos **endgame champion**
 - [ ] Announce `main` is open for business **endgame champion**
 - [ ] Fixing (PR + review required once branched - major bugs only - to be discussed in stand-up meeting, labeled as `candidate`)
 - [ ] All release notes updated